ErWi-1891/enigma/README.md

 ✉️ Example Usage

-Enter the message you want to encrypt: ATTACK AT DAWN Encrypted message: YBBYHP YB ZVBL.
+Enter the message you want to encrypt: ATTACK AT DAWN;
+Encrypted message: YBBYHP YB ZVBL.

 🔮 Future Improvements (possibly)